- HSA Spending Trends Amidst the Pandemic

 What is a Consumer-Driven Health Plan?

-A Consumer-Driven Health Plan (CDHP) is an HSA-eligible High-Deductible Health Plan paired with a tax-advantaged spending account for out-of-pocket costs (HSA or FSA).
+A Consumer-Driven Health Plan (CDHP) is an HSA-eligible High-Deductible Health Plan paired with a tax-advantaged spending account for out-of-pocket costs such as an HSA or FSA.
 This strategy requires employees (consumers) to make proactive decisions about their health care.
 The health plans have a high deductible which employees are responsible to pay before the health plan helps pay.
 But employees are more incentivized—and motivated—to find a balance between cost, quality, and the need for services when they have financial skin in the game.

 Ultimately, an HSA and qualifying health plan can lower healthcare costs, increase benefits satisfaction, and address benefits instability.
 Learn more about HSAs in the 2020 Employer’s HSA Guide.

 6 Benefits of a Consumer-Driven Health Plan for Employees